AriFordsham/GHCWiki/working-conventions/git-lab-spj.md

 - **Zooming**.
 If you zoom your browser too much, stuff starts disappearing from the top menu bar; e.g. your picture and the settings linked to it.
 You have to zoom out.
 This happens less if you switch to "fluid" layout in [your preferences](https://gitlab.haskell.org/profile/preferences).

 - **Notifications**.
-For projects you care about (e.g. [https://gitlab.haskell.org/ghc/ghc](https://gitlab.haskell.org/ghc/ghc)), click on "Watch" (there's a little bell icon) about four rows down from the top.
+  * For projects you care about (e.g. [https://gitlab.haskell.org/ghc/ghc](https://gitlab.haskell.org/ghc/ghc)), click on "Watch" (there's a little bell icon) about four rows down from the top.
 Then you'll get notifications of what changes.
+  * By default GitLab does not send you mail about your own activity, e.g. contributions to the Discussion of an issue.
+I'm an email-driven person, so I find that confusing.
+You can switch this on in your settings: click on the down-arrow next to your picture in the top right-hand corner, and then pick "Notifications" in the left-hand column.

 - **From branch name to merge request**.
 Say you are on branch `wip/T16185`, and you know you (or someone) has submitted a MR based on that branch.
 How can you find the MR?